heiner/dylaniki/Desire.md

 Wesley Harding) because its lyrics are not complex but yet remain
 opaque: “Time is an ocean but it ends at the shore”.

 So I did.
-I think I have a thing or two to say about <em>Desire</em>
-myself, eventually, but until I do, the above stands, with the possible qualification that it should start: “While I listen to <em>Desire</em>, I tend to forget that Dylan's best singing happened a few years later, during the Gospel period.”
+I think I have a thing or two to say about *Desire* myself, eventually, but until I do, the above stands, with the possible qualification that it should start: “While I listen to *Desire*, I tend to forget that Dylan's best singing happened a few years later, during the Gospel period.”